ankitjosh78/hang-movie-man/README.md

 (NOTE: You will need to download the "imdbpy" python module.)

 ## How does the fillingData.py file works?
+It asks you for the number of new entries to be added and then for that many no of time,

-This will generate a random sequence and check if a IMDb movie exists with that id in IMDB.
+It will generate a random sequence and check if a IMDb movie exists with that id in IMDB.

 If found, it will check if there already exists a record for it.

-If there is none, then it will added as a new entry to the database.
+If there is none, then it will added as a new entry to the database and the counter wil be increased.

 ## Example video showing how to use: